Bidens Justice Department May Defend Trump in Capitol Riot Prosecution | ExBulletin

 It would be very difficult for the Justice Department to change course now, said Laurence Tribe, professor of constitutional law at Harvard University and frequent critic of Trump.
 The Titanic is aiming for the iceberg.

-Tribe and other critics of the department’s position say he makes no obvious distinctions between the official conduct of a president and matters that clearly fall outside the functions of the office.
+Tribe and other critics of the departments’ position say he makes no obvious distinctions between the official conduct of the president and matters that clearly fall outside the functions of the office.
 When a president says or does something illegal, they say, it does not warrant a taxpayer-funded defense by government lawyers.

 Tribe served as legal counsel for Trump’s second House impeachment, in which the former president was accused – but ultimately acquitted – of attempting to overturn legitimate election results to retain presidential power.
 Tribe said it would be outrageous for the Department to defend Trump against the U.S. Capitol riots lawsuits on the grounds that fomenting a violent insurgency, as accused in these lawsuits, fell within the job description of the President.